tinyplex/tinybase/site/demos/6_tinymovies.md

 Here we create a collection of tiny custom components which, when passed a `queryId` and `rowId` can render a decorated link which, when clicked, update the application's route.
-We've been using these in the `SortedTable` instances above.
+We've been using these in the `ResultSortableGrid` instances above.

 For example, the `MovieLink` component creates a link that sets the route to be the `movies` section, with the value of the `movieId` Cell from the result Row being rendered.
 The `ImageFromQuery` component we'll discuss later.

 This component obviously assumes that the `movieId`, `movieImage`, and `movieName` Cell Ids are present in the query, so we only use this for queries